LawleyFall2017/230-fall2017/weekly_materials/week10/js9-webservices.md

 - What does AJAX stand for?
 - What is the difference between AJAX (the acronym) and Ajax (the noun)?
 - What are some of the advantages of using JSON as a web service format instead of XML?
+- Why do you think that object methods (functions) are not allowed in JSON?

 ## Deliverable
 The best way to see how Ajax and Web APIs work is to build a fully functioning example.
 You're going to build an application that utilizes the Giphy Web Service, using this tutorial: